Python Decorators: How to Use Decorators in Python

 Without calling a function, a function will not be executed that is why we are calling that square() function from the decorator() function and finally we get the output.
 The output is the following.

 # app.py def smart_divide(func): def inner(a,b): print("I am going to divide",a,"and",b) if b == 0: print("Whoops! cannot divide") return return func(a,b) return inner @smart_divide def divide(a,b): return a/b print(divide(9, 15))

 In the above example, we are dividing one number to another number.
 Here one gotcha is that if the second number should not be zero.
 That is why we are extending its functionality by adding a logic that if the second parameter is 0, then we should be returned from the function and not perform the division.

 That is why when we call the divide function, just above we have written the @smart_divide decorator.
 That means we are using smart division and not regular division.

 It is extending the functionality of simple division.
-The output of above decorator is following.
+The output of the above decorator is the following.